GTT Explorer Overview

 After settling on your bike, our staff will then guide you on the trail to ensure you navigate through Nelson’s trails all the way to Pic’s Peanut Butter World, the start of your taste experience.
 A tour of the factory follows, and it can be a great place to use for lunch.

 The path follows the formed trail to leave the Waimea estuary (until day 5) as you cycle south, passing grapevines along the way.
-Our next stop is Tasteology in the lovely township of Brightwater.
-Rest a while to taste the best of the region with platters of the regions best, combined with the occasional wine tasting.
-Exercising moderation, as there is still 8 km to ride to Wakefield and our accommodation for the first night on the trail.
+Our next stop is lunch at HQ Cafe in the lovely township of Brightwater.
+Rest a while to taste some of the region’s great flavours.
+Exercise moderation, as there is still 8 km to ride to Wakefield and our accommodation for the first night on the trail.

 Day 2 - Cycle Wakefield to Tapawera (34km)